Table of Contents[Hide][Show]

 5. Exercise Portion Control

-Just because you’re doing the intermittent fasting diet doesn’t mean you have the luxury to consume as much as you want during your non-fast period.
+Just because you’re doing the intermittent fasting diet doesn’t mean you have the luxury of overeating during your non-fast period.
 This only offsets the benefits of intermittent fasting.

 You still need to exercise portion control, but it may be difficult when you can feel your tummy grumbling.
-One of the techniques is to pace your meals so you don’t have to eat large ones during your non-fast window.
+One technique is to pace your meals so you don’t have to eat large ones during your non-fast time frame.

-If you’re on an 8-hour feeding window, you may consider the following schedule:
+If you’re on an 8-hour eating window, you may consider the following schedule:

-- Third Hour—Eat your second last normal meal.
+- Third Hour – Eat your second normal meal.